Characters: The Amazing Race 22

 - Metaphorically True: Their lie that they were "delivery men" (they deliver babies), unfortunately it only lasted about two seconds before Winnie blew the lie wide open.

-- Reality Show Genre Blindness: They spent hours struggling with the Pearl side of the Detour, yet did not consider checking out the Trunk side (which was much easier for people with a fear of water, as it included diving helmets).
+- Reality Show Genre Blindness: They spent hours struggling with the Pearl side of the Detour, yet did not consider checking out the Trunk side (which was much easier for people with a fear of water, as it included diving helmets), and Jamil's fear caused him to first suggest skipping the task altogether, despite knowing that they would incur a six-hour penalty.
 By the time they actually thought of switching Detours, they had already sealed their fate in last place.

 - Shocking Elimination: Not because they were any good, but because they squandered such a huge lead.
 Even after the "hours of operation" equalizer at the beginning of leg two, they were still an hour and forty-five minutes ahead of Max & Katie and Caroline & Jennifer.
 To be fair, Pam & Winnie squandered the same lead.